w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ### Undelegate Votes

-The "Delegate" tab is only to delegate votes.
+The "Delegate" tab is only for delegate votes.
 You cannot undelegate or modify your delegations.
-If you wish to undelegate you will need to go to [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics) and submit a `convictionVoting.undelegate` extrinsic specifying the track you wish to undelegate.
+If you wish to undelegate, you will need to go to [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics) and submit a `convictionVoting.undelegate` extrinsic, specifying the track you wish to undelegate.

 ![js-delegation-undelegate](../assets/js-delegation-undelegate.png)